 Due to it’s small size, easy-to-adapt to road rules, and small number of cars on the roads, the best way to get around (other than if you’re heading there on a tour) is to hire a rental car, so you’ll need an international license from your country.
 There are taxis that can take you around, but the comforts of traveling at your own pace and stopping to capture stunning scenery whenever and wherever you want is something you should definitely consider.

-Get To Ishigaki Island From Tokyo
+How To Get To Ishigaki Island From Tokyo

 The easiest and quickest way to get to Ishigaki from Tokyo is to catch a flight.
 If you’re after a budget option, Vanilla Air constantly has sales for this route, for as little as 3,500 yen one way (this is their special fare, so keep an eye out on their website if you’re contemplating this option).
 However, this route takes longer as it flies from Narita Airport.
 ANA and JAL also fly to Ishigaki from Haneda Airport, and their flights are shorter by 30-40 minutes, however, their prices are substantially more expensive.

-Get To Ishigaki Island From Osaka or Kyoto
+How To Get To Ishigaki Island From Osaka or Kyoto

 From Osaka or Kyoto, again, the easiest way to get to Ishigaki is to fly.
 The budget airline to look out for is Peach Aviation, with regular budget fares starting at 7,000 yen, but they can go lower during the sporadic sales throughout the year.
 The flights are just under three hours, and they fly from Kansai Airport.